Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E7G

 Memory Aid

-Real-World Application
+Real-World Example

 You're using an op-amp to measure a voltage from a high-impedance sensor.
 The op-amp's very high input impedance (maybe 10 megohms) means it draws virtually no current from the sensor, so it doesn't affect the sensor's output voltage.
 This allows accurate voltage measurements without loading down the source circuit.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Operational amplifier, Input impedance, Very high impedance, Op-amp characteristics
+Operational amplifier Input impedance Very high impedance Op-amp characteristics

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E7G topic.